Remains found of Florida teen who may have witnessed 2017 murder

 In a November 2017 press release by the Sarasota Police Department, detectives said they were looking into whether Spann's disappearance was connected to the August 2017 death of Travis Combs.

-When asked Tuesday about the possible connection between Spann and Combs' deaths, Sarasota deputy chief Pat Robinson said he was "not going to speculate."
+When asked Tuesday about the possible connection between the deaths of Spann and Combs, Sarasota deputy chief Pat Robinson said he was "not going to speculate."

-Dental records confirmed the remains found by a worker on Saturday in Manatee County, which is about 23 miles north of Sarasota, belong to Spann, Robinson said at a news conference Tuesday.
+Dental records confirmed the remains found by a worker Saturday in Manatee County, which is about 23 miles north of Sarasota, belong to Spann, Robinson said at a news conference.

 “It’s unknown how long those skeletal remains were at the location or if they were transported there from somewhere else,” he said.